 5. Millennials will take over jobs across industries

-This is an amazing time of opportunity.
+This is a fantastic time of opportunity.
 Thus, more and more young people are taking the reigns of the companies in the world economy.
 Pick India.
-In 2020, India’s average age population would be under 29 years, whereas China’s average age would be 37 and Japan’s average age would be 48 years.
-In India, 2019 would be fully the year of Millenials.
+In 2020, India’s average population would be under 29 years, whereas China’s average age would be 37, and Japan’s average would be 48.
+In India, 2022 would be entirely the year of Millenials.

-For the job seekers in 2019, most probably you would be among millennials.
+For the job seekers in 2022, most probably, you would be among millennials.
 But, if you don’t know what millennials are all about, here’s the brief.
-Millennials are the Gen Y who were born between the early 1980s to 2000s.
+Millennials are the Gen Y born between the early 1980s and 2000s.

 The job seekers market is yours now if you’re among millennials.
 So be ready to take over.

 The trends we mentioned above are just the outlook for the future.
-But they’re not certain.
-Things may change; opportunity may explode into something that we never can imagine right away.
+But they’re not sure.
+Things may change; opportunity may explode into something we can never imagine immediately.
 But one thing would never change in this age; it’s disruption.
-Every tech company is creating new jobs every year, offering new roles, making new positions, and facing new challenges.
-So job seekers must keep their eyes and ears open and keep learning whatever they can.
+Every tech company creates new jobs yearly, offering new roles, making new positions, and facing new challenges.
+So job seekers must keep their eyes and ears open and learn whatever they can.
 A glorious future awaits you if you’re willing to tap the opportunity.